 In FY2010/11, a Selective Hiring Freeze process was instituted to help contain costs due to the State's continuing budget shortfall and to help balance the County's Budget.
 The County Administrative Officer (CAO) was authorized to selectively fill vacant positions based on the affected Department's need and the particular position's function.
-The hiring process will be extended and applied by the CAO in FY2013/14.
-Authorization to recruit for vacant positions will be reviewed in terms of the definition of "Mission Critical" positions presented to the Board on October 4, 2011.
+The hiring process will be extended and applied by the CAO in FY2014/15.
+Authorization to recruit for vacant positions was reviewed in terms of the definition of "Mission Critical" positions presented to the Board on October 4, 2011 and was further defined in June 2013.